skypjack/entt/docs/md/entity.md

 When an empty type is detected, it's not instantiated in any case.
 Therefore, only the entities to which it's assigned are made available.<br/>
-There doesn't exist a way to _iterate_ empty types.
-Views and groups will never return instances of empty types (for example, during a call to `each`) and some functions such as `try_get` or the raw access to the list of components aren't available for them.
-Finally, the `sort` functionality accepts only callbacks that require to return entities rather than components:
+There doesn't exist a way to _get_ empty types from a registry, views and groups will never return instances for them (for example, during a call to `each`) and some functions such as `try_get` or the raw access to the list of components won't be available.
+Finally, the `sort` functionality will onlyaccepts callbacks that require to return entities rather than components:

 ```cpp